econoalchemist/COLDCARD-BlackBox/04-SparrowWallet.md

 To get started, open the Sparrow Wallet application, you should be presented with a blank home page and you should see that the toggle switch in the lower right-hand corner is colored yellow if you are using a public Electrum server, green if you are using Bitcoin Core, or blue if you are using your own Electrum server.

 Navigate to `file` > `New Wallet`.
 Then name your new wallet whatever you want and select <kbd>Create Wallet</kbd>.
-Alternatively, there is a convienient method to derive entropy from your COLDCARD for external wallets using BIP85, you could generate a seed phrase to import here instead and then so long as you have your master seed phrase and the corresponding index number safe, you will always be able to restore the derived seedphrase as well.
+Alternatively, there is a convenient method to derive entropy from your COLDCARD for external wallets using BIP85, you could generate a seed phrase to import here instead and then so long as you have your master seed phrase and the corresponding index number safe, you will always be able to restore the derived seed phrase as well.
 To learn more about BIP85 read [this guide](https://www.econoalchemist.com/post/deriving-entropy-on-coldcard-wallet-with-bip85).

 <p align="center">
   <img width="450" src="assets/sparrow100.png">